 There is no Hotmail support number.
 If you find one in search results, it’s not Microsoft.
 Whether it’s legitimate is up for debate.

-Using Thunderbird to back up your email is a very good idea.
-I’ll show you how to backup your email easily, using Outlook.com and Thunderbird.
+Using a desktop email program to back up your email is a very good way to avoid potential data loss.
+I’ll show you how to backup your email easily, using Outlook.com and Thunderbird as my examples.